lukegeiger/LGFlapJackStackView/README.md

 - I want to add some sort of animation to this...
 But the animation should serve some purpose, and it shouldn't just animate just to animate.
 - I also want to add a default footer/header.

+## Implementation Notes
+- What appears to be rows in this table view, are actually sections.
+I chose to implement it like this because later down the line I may want to take advantage of the titleForSection or footerForSection methods on the UITableView's data source protocol.

 ## Installation

 LGFlapJackStackView is available through [CocoaPods](http://cocoapods.org).
 To install